Pilatus P-3

 The Pilatus P-3 was a military training aircraft built by Pilatus Aircraft of Switzerland.

 Design and development

 The Pilatus P-3 was designed for primary and advanced training (including night flying, aerobatics and instrument flying).
-The military version was designated P-3-03.
+The military versions were designated P-3-03 to P-3-05.
 It was of all-metal construction with a retractable tricycle undercarriage and tandem seating.
 There was provision for underwing racks for light practice bombs or rockets and a machine gun in a pod below the port wing.
+Although such kits were purchased, they were never used.